‘Expecting’ in The Lampeter Review

 It was in May, when the baby was exactly one week past her due date, that it occurred to me she might never come at all.

 I never knew, until I got pregnant, that pregnancy officially lasts forty weeks and not nine months as I’d always thought.
-And that they start the counting two weeks before you even conceived, as if time rolls backwards just because a life is going to begin.
+And that they start the counting two weeks before you even conceived, as if time flows backwards because a life is going to begin.

 Read full story >